magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.IMLMediaPlayer.md

 ### int GetWidth {#int-getwidth}

-Get the width of the video in pixels.
+Get the width of the video in pixels

 ```csharp
 public int GetWidth()